 Exams.
 There are two one-hour long exams, with the tentative dates given below; any date changes will be communicated well in advance.
-Each exam will be proctored through webcam.
 The course project will serve as a cumulative evaluation of your learning in lieu of a final examination.

-Exam 1 Friday, October 1 1:50-2:45 pm Exam 2 Friday, November 12 1:50-2:45 pm
+Exam 1 Friday, September 29 12:40-1:35 pm Exam 2 Wednesday, November 8 12:40-2:35 pm

 Final project.
-Teams of 4-5 students will be formed to work on a Final Project.
+Teams of 5 students will be formed to work on a Final Project.
 Details will be introduced in class mid-way through the semester, and the project will be due near the end of the semester.
 Students are strongly advised to work on their project early.
 The teams will make recorded presentations of up to 15 minutes for peer-viewing and evaluation; they will also pitch their project in the last week of classes in a "rapid fire" round.
 Your overall project score will be based on the evaluations of the following components: relevant questions, appropriate analyses, communication of findings (both in the rapid fire round and the recorded project presentation), and thoughtful comments on at least two other groups' video presentations.

 Logistics and policies.
 Homework and projects will be submitted through the class website.
 Typically, no late homework/project will be accepted, and no make-up exams will be given.
-However, if you have an emergency that prevents you from taking an exam on the date specified, please get in touch with me as soon as possible so that we can work out a solution.
+However, if you have an emergency that prevents you from taking an exam on the date specified, please get in touch with the instructor as soon as possible so that a solution can be worked out.
 For the exams, you need to work independently without any forms of assistance or communication with anyone except the proctor.
 A basic calculator is permitted; however, using a cell phone, tablet, laptop or any other communication device for this purpose is not permitted.